Reflection

 Give departments a stronger

-visual identity so the portal would feel more specific, more human, and less generic
+visual identity so the portal would feel more memorable, more human, and less generic

 My Design Solutions